Useful Links

 The Role of the Governing Body

-Governing bodies should, with the head teacher, decide the School’s general policy and approach to meeting pupils’ additional needs for those with and Without EHCPs.
+Governing bodies should, with the head teacher, decide the school’s general policy and approach to meeting students’ additional needs for those with and Without EHCPs.

-They must set up appropriate staffing and funding arrangements and oversee the School’s work.
+They must set up appropriate staffing and funding arrangements and oversee the school’s work.
 Through the performance management framework the governors should secure that objectives are set for the head teacher.
 These should include objectives for leadership, management, pupil achievement and progress, and will also relate to priorities in the School Development Plan.
-All these objectives should include SEN.
+All these objectives should include SEND.

 The governing body will make sure that:

-• they are fully involved in developing and monitoring the School’s SEN policy
+• they are fully involved in developing and monitoring the school’s SEND policy

-• all governors, especially the SEND governor, are up-to-date and knowledgeable about the School’s SEN provision, including how funding, equipment and personnel resources are deployed
+• all governors, especially the SEND governor, are up-to-date and knowledgeable about the school’s SEND provision, including how funding, equipment and personnel resources are deployed

 • SEND provision is an integral part of the School Development Plan